• Skip to primary navigation

 Description

-Best iced gingerbread Christmas cookies flavored with warm spices and molasses and decorated with icing sugar (for about 30 cookies)
+Best iced gingerbread Christmas cookies flavored with warm spices and molasses, then decorated with simple icing sugar (makes about 30 cookies).

 Ingredients